AMLResearchProject/all-detection-system-2019/Classifiers/Movidius/NCS/Tensorflow/V1/README.md

 2019-05-18 11:28:54,534 - ClassifierServerClient - INFO - Model/Test/Im035_0.jpg: ALL not detected with a confidence of 0.998 in 0.3307936191558838
 ```

+&nbsp;

 # Conclusion

 Based on training and validation statistics, it is clear that we can still improve our model.
 However on unseen data the classifier functions well with 19 correct classifications (3 with low confidence) and 1 incorrect classifications (1 with low confidence).
 In V2 we will enhance this model and aim to create a more reliable and accurate model.
 Feel free to play with different testing data and/or modify the configuration / code to see how you do.

+&nbsp;

+# About the author

+[Adam Milton-Barker](https://www.petermossamlallresearch.com/team/adam-milton-barker/profile "Adam Milton-Barker") is a [Bigfinite](https://www.bigfinite.com "Bigfinite") IoT Network Engineer, part of the team that works on the core IoT software.
+In his spare time he is an [Intel Software Innovator](https://software.intel.com/en-us/intel-software-innovators/overview "Intel Software Innovator") in the fields of Internet of Things, Artificial Intelligence and Virtual Reality.

+&nbsp;

 # Contributing

-The Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the community to the Github repositories.
-Please read the [CONTRIBUTING](https://github.com/AMLResearchProject/AML-ALL-Detection-System/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull request.
+The Peter Moss Acute Myeloid & Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the Github.

+Please read the [CONTRIBUTING](https://github.com/AMLResearchProject/AML-ALL-Detection-System/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
 You will also find information about our code of conduct on this page.

-## Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Research Project Team Contributors
+## Acute Myeloid & Lymphoblastic Leukemia Detection System Contributors

-- [Adam Milton-Barker](https://github.com/AdamMiltonBarker "Adam Milton-Barker") - Bigfinite IoT Network Engineer & Intel Software Innovator, Barcelona, Spain
+- [Adam Milton-Barker](https://www.petermossamlallresearch.com/team/adam-milton-barker/profile "Adam Milton-Barker") - Bigfinite IoT Network Engineer & Intel Software Innovator, Barcelona, Spain
+- [Dr Amita Kapoor](https://www.petermossamlallresearch.com/team/amita-kapoor/profile "Dr Amita Kapoor") - Associate Professor in the Department of Electronics, SRCASW, Delhi University, Delhi, India
+- [Taru Jane](https://www.petermossamlallresearch.com/team/salvatore-raieli/profile "Taru Jane") - Pre-final year undergraduate pursuing B.Tech in IT, Project Research Intern, Delhi, India

 &nbsp;